OpenFogStack/vclock/README.md

 All code continues to be licensed under the [MIT license](./LICENSE).

-Note that most development is on the [TU Berlin GitLab instance](https://git.tu-berlin.de/mcc-fred/vclock).
+Note that most development is done on the [TU Berlin GitLab instance](https://git.tu-berlin.de/mcc-fred/vclock).
 A [GitHub mirror](https://github.com/OpenFogStack/vclock) is provided for convenience.